nhsuk/sexual-health-information-etl/README.md

 where `YYYYMMDD` is the current year, month and date, and `VERSION` is the current major version of the ETL as defined in the `package.json`.

 ### Development Notes
+The ETL may be configured to collect data from the 'Sexual Health Information and Support Services', or the 'Chlamydia Screening for Under 25s' end point in Syndication.
+The details above describe the operation when configuted to retrieve 'Sexual Health Information and Support Services' data.

-The output file has been set to `dev-shis-data` in the development Docker compose file.
+The provided [docker-compose.yml](docker-compose.yml) runs two containers, one for each possible ETL as described [below](#docker-compose-structure-for-deployment-and-development).
+The output files have been set to `dev-shis-data` and `dev-csu25-data` respectively.

-This ensures that during development the output files will all include a `dev-` prefix so as not overwrite the production `shis-data` files in Azure.
+This ensures that during development the output files will all include a `dev-` prefix so as not overwrite the production `shis-data` and `csu25-data` files in Azure.

 ## Structure of JSON Data